quicbit-js/qb-json-tokv/readme.md

     // means:

     for the context (array-context)
-        for positions (before-first-value, before-value)
+        for positions (before-first-valueue, before-valueue)
             for tokens ('"ntf-0123456789')                  (all legal value start ascii)

                 allow transition to state:

-                    in-array-after-value
+                    in-array-after-valueue

     and so on...